singhsanket143/Ds-Algo-Notes/Stack II.md

 You have to find and return the Bth character in the decrypted string.

 Note: Frequency of encrypted substring can be of more than one digit.
 For example, in “ab12c3”, ab is repeated 12 times.

 No leading 0 is present in the frequency of substring.

+**Approach 1**

+Hints:

+- Do we care about the characters that occur after k?
+NO

-Approach: We dont care about the characters that occur after k?
+We dont care about the characters that occur after k.
 Lets see how we can solve it without expanding the string.
 Do we see a pattern in this string?
 String repeated thrice.
 Lets say I have a string of substring length 5 which is repeated n times, then can we find the kth character by (k%5) i.e., (8%5) = 3.
 Now find 3rd character in ababc.
 We see again a pattern in this.
 A repeated subtring of length 2.
 So, now find 3%2.

 ((((1+1) * 2) + 1)*3)

 ```cpp
 string Solution::solve(string A, int B) {
     stack < pair<string, int > > st;